doersino/markdeep-slides/markdeep-slides/lib/UPGRADE.md

 ## Markdeep

+* Add new `markdeep.min.js`.
+* Get the new `relativize.css` from [here](https://github.com/doersino/markdeep-relative-sizes).
 * Add support (and maybe an example in the demo) for any newly added constructs.
-* Get the new `relativize.css` from [here](https://github.com/doersino/markdeep-relative-sizes).
 * Update the include paths at the bottom of the demo to match the new version.